 - Acted successfully for the interim judicial managers of three entities in the Envy Group of Companies in respect of their winding up applications.
 Subsequently acted for the Court-appointed Liquidators in prosecuting claims of up to USD 1.1 billion and various satellite proceedings.
 The Liquidators successfully obtained partial summary judgment and a bankruptcy order against the key director of the Envy Companies for claims more than USD 416.5 million.
 The Envy Group of Companies were involved in the first alleged billion-dollar fraudulent Ponzi scheme in Singapore’s history.

-- Acted and advised the liquidators of a Singapore-based physical commodities trading house, including an appeal before the Singapore High Court in respect of the adjudication of proofs of debt amounting to USD 49.4 million: see Feima International (Hongkong) Limited v.
-Kyen Resources Pte Ltd [2024] 4 SLR 101; [2022] SGHC 304.
+- Acted and advised the liquidators of a Singapore-based physical commodities trading house, including an appeal before the Singapore High Court in respect of the adjudication of proofs of debt amounting to USD 49.4 million: see Feima International (Hongkong) Limited v Kyen Resources Pte Ltd [2024] 4 SLR 101.

 Appointments